 - Further advice should be sought from the PHA if two or more cases are identified.
 The PHA Duty Room can be contacted at 0300 5550119

 - If appropriate PPE has been worn then patients will not be considered as close contacts and will not be required to self-isolate

 - If PPE has not been worn or has been significantly breached then close contacts should self-isolate for 14 days

-- A negative COVID test, in this circumstance, will not remove the need to self-isolate
+- A negative Covid-19 test, in this circumstance, will not remove the need to self-isolate

 - Particular care should be taken in staff areas to ensure social distancing is maintained and face coverings are worn as per section 2.5 of the original guidance (17 June 2020).

-- Further information in regards to management of exposed healthcare workers is available at
+- Further information in regards to management of exposed healthcare workers is available here and here.

 - Practice policies in regards to the management of staff absence may require review